norikinishida/mllm-gesture-eval/README.md

 # mllm-gesture-eval

-This repository contains the code and gesture type annotations (coming soon) used in our paper:
+This repository contains the code and gesture type annotations used in our paper:
-**"Do Multimodal Large Language Models Truly See What We Point At?
-Investigating Indexical, Iconic, and Symbolic Gesture Comprehension"** (Nishida et al., ACL 2025).
+[**"Do Multimodal Large Language Models Truly See What We Point At?
+Investigating Indexical, Iconic, and Symbolic Gesture Comprehension"**](https://aclanthology.org/2025.acl-short.40/) (Nishida et al., ACL 2025).

 The repository provides: